balena-io-experimental/balena-rpi-py-ADC/readme.md

 ###Analog input for the raspberry pi using the ADS1x15

 One of the most common things people want to do is read analog signals from their sensors using the raspberry pi.
 Unfortunately the pi doesn't have a native analog-to-digital converter (ADC).
 Luckily there is an awesome family of chips called the ADS1x15 that can help us get analog input using I2C protocol bus.

+All the supporting libs for driving the I2C bus and the ADS1x15 board was borrowed from the Adafruit raspberry pi python repo [link][4]

 ##what you'll need